Create Redmine issues via email

-#20 Updated by Boone Gorges about 4 years ago
+#20 Updated by Boone Gorges almost 7 years ago

 The only thing about a gmail account is that we share this Redmine installation with a few other IT projects, and I'm not sure how they would feel about using an external service for this purpose.
 I guess my suggestion would be that we offer to use a Gmail account, but throw in that if this is undesirable for some reason, that we could alternatively use a purpose-built GC account that they'd provide for us.

-#25 Updated by Boone Gorges about 2 years ago
+#25 Updated by Boone Gorges over 4 years ago

 We've had intervening discussions with IT about it, and I've expressed that email-Redmine interaction is the #1 item on our wish list.
 I haven't spent any energy or goodwill pushing for implementation, though.
 If we're going to discuss at the next meeting, it should be in this context (how hard we want to lobby).

-#26 Updated by Boone Gorges over 1 year ago
+#26 Updated by Boone Gorges almost 4 years ago

 We have had a round of back-and-forth with IT about this.
 Briefly, the feature is there and partly working.
 It's possible to create tickets via email, though there are hiccups in the way that the script checks the inbox for new messages that would need to be ironed out before we really tried using the feature.
 More critically, Redmine's support for updating tickets via email reply is really limited, and depends on certain kinds of configuration that are incompatible with our multi-project setup.
 (Note to self: see email thread with Lihua and Ko from mid-September 2017 for details.)
 So, the utility of the feature may be fundamentally limited for use on the GC Redmine installation.